A rigorous introduction to linear models: Large-Sample Properties in LS Estimator*

-Both biased and unbiased estimators can be consistent (an example can be found in Theorem~\ref{theorem:consistency-lse-noise-estimator}, p.~\pageref{theorem:consistency-lse-noise-estimator}).
-From the mean squared error point of view, both biased and unbiased estimators can make the MSE approach zero when the sample size is large enough.
+This completes the proof. \end{proof} Both biased and unbiased estimators can be consistent (an example can be found in Theorem~\ref{theorem:consistency-lse-noise-estimator}).
+Regarding mean squared error (MSE), both biased and unbiased estimators can achieve an MSE approaching zero as the sample size grows sufficiently large.

-\begin{remark} Notice that convergence of the MSE to zero implies consistency, while the converse is not true in general. \end{remark}
+\begin{remark}[Consistency] It is important to note that while the convergence of the MSE to zero implies consistency, the reverse implication does not generally hold. \end{remark}

-\subsection{Asymptotic Theory*}
+\subsection{Asymptotic Theory}

-Five tools and their extensions are particularly helpful in asymptotic theory.
-They are the weak law of large numbers (WLLN), the central limit theorem (CLT), the continuous mapping theorem (CMT), Slutsky's theorem, and the Delta method.
+Five key tools, along with their extensions, play a central role in asymptotic theory.
+These include the weak law of large numbers (WLLN), the central limit theorem (CLT), the continuous mapping theorem (CMT), Slutsky's theorem, and the Delta method.
+We present the main results without proof; detailed proofs can be found, for example, in the references listed at the beginning of this section.